-Passive infrared (PIR) driveway alarms have infrared beams that sense nearby movement using heat.
+Passive infrared (PIR) driveway alarms have infrared light beams that sense nearby movement using heat.
 Often referred to as PIR alarms, passive infrared alarms are probably the most common type on the market.
 Because they detect objects that radiate warmer temperatures, these alarms will sense not only car engines but also animals and people.

 When this alarm detects a change in heat patterns, it transmits a signal to the receiver, alerting you of the change.
 Higher-end models have sensitivity adjustments so your front-yard squirrels are not constantly setting off the system.
 PIR alarms are generally inexpensive and easy to install, as they usually come in a single unit to mount outside.